 • Consider the blessings.
 Enjoy time with family, time with the Lord, time to slow down and catch your breath.
 The blessings will be different for each person in this season.
 Ask the Lord how He might want to reveal blessings to you for your work and life.
 Growing a perspective sprinkled with gratitude for the simple things in life can balance our souls.

 • Recognize opportunities or they can be missed if we are not looking for them.
 Taking advantage of an opportunity does not mean that someone else suffers.
 It means that in the middle of much suffering, there is grace for a new way.

 • Define your new normal.
 In the waiting, explore what the new normal will look like for you.
 How will you embrace it?
 How will you prepare for it?

 • Hold your own plans loosely, realizing that we are not in control.
 There is deep peace in placing your current circumstances and future in Christ.
 Maybe someday, I’ll write about how the Lord taught me to live a “Lord willing” life, even in the midst of running three companies.

-• For a while, focus on more tactical goals rather than strategic goals.
-As things unfold you will not have the benefit of knowing what is going to happen long term, but you can make very specific and time sensitive decisions based on what is happening right now.
+• Focus on tactical goals, not strategic goals.
+As things unfold you will not have the benefit of knowing what is going to happen long term.
+You can make very specific and time sensitive decisions based on what is happening right now.